Research monographs and edited volumes

 In Press.
 Brown, Joshua, Manuel Delicado Cantero and Solène Inceoglu.
 “Transitioning to university: online video resources for language students”.
 In John J. Kinder, Nicola Fraschini, and Marinella Caruso (Eds.).
 Enabling Learning: Teaching languages for Australian universities.
 Canberra: ANU Press

-In Press.
+2023.
 Brown, Joshua.
-“Historical linguistics and Italian at university: a marriage made in heaven or a problem to be solved?”.
+“Historical linguistics and Italian at university”.
 In Alberto Regagliolo (Ed).
 Italian as a Foreign Language: Teaching and Acquisition in Higher Education.
-Wilmington, Delaware: Vernon Press.
+(Wilmington, Delaware: Vernon Press), pp.15-36.
+PDF

 2022.
 Bowles, Karissa and Joshua Brown.
 “On the Transfer of Loanwords and Code-Intermediate Phenomena from English to Italian, 1392-1401”.
 Italiano LinguaDue 14(2): 651-674.
 Online.